 When you set out into business, you were likely thinking about one of two things:

 If you know what supercar you want to get with your bazillions, you’re not thinking about your customers.
-If instead you were thinking about making change, you know you’ve got their interests at heart.
+If instead, you were thinking about making a change, you know you’ve got their interests at heart.

-It’s not to late to change your answer - there’s always a space for a business owner ready to make a difference.
-After all, it’s the capitalists job in society to help care for the masses.
+It’s not too late to change your answer – there’s always a space for a business owner ready to make a difference.
+After all, it’s the capitalist’s job in society to help care for the masses.
 The government surely won’t!

 Sometimes, you have to break a rule or two to make your customers happy.

 If you’re shutting your customers out because of a line in a guidebook, ask yourself if it’s in the best interest of your customers, or if it’s just you being a stickler!

 Customers are the lifeblood of every business.
 No customers, no business.
 Customers are also the opportunity for entrepreneurs to serve their communities and bring positive change.